pc-vasconcelos/hippo/README.md

 It produces three output JSON files:

-1. metrics.json - Metrics aggregated by npi and ndc.
+1. metrics.json - Metrics aggregated by npi and ndc: Count of claims, Count of reverts, Average unit price and Total price

-2. recommend.json - Recommended pharmacies with the two lowest average prices per ndc.
+2. recommend.json - Recommended Chains with the two lowest average prices for each Drug.

 3. most-commom.json - Five most common quantities prescribed per ndc.